Clinical Supervisor-IOSS Children

 • Ensure that program staff meet minimum client service productivity requirements as may be set by the Agency to meet requirements of outside funding and/or reimbursement sources.

-• May administer intelligence, psychological and other behavioral tests within scope of professional qualifications, as assigned.
-May interpret results of clinical evaluations for community agencies and/or apply results to individual guidance.
+• May interpret results of clinical evaluations for community agencies and/or apply results to individual guidance.

-• Provide feedback on general program operations in order for Clinical Manager to work on program, policy and procedure development to satisfy needs of clients and community partners.
-Provide behavioral health consultation services to other community agencies and professionals, such as schools, State, County or local health organizations, Courts, law enforcement agencies, attorneys, medical professionals and clergy.
+• Provide feedback on general program operations in order for Clinical Services Manager to work on program, policy and procedure development to satisfy needs of clients and community partners.
+Provide behavioral health consultation services to other community agencies and professionals, such as State, County or local health organizations, Courts, law enforcement agencies, attorneys, medical professionals, and clergy.

-• Participate in required, clinically relevant, meetings and committees that may include Systems Integration, All-Staff Meetings, Clinical Planning and Supervisory Team; may participate in other committees as it relates to program services.
+• Participate in required, clinically relevant, meetings and committees that may include All-Staff Meetings, Clinical Planning and Leadership Team; may participate in other committees as it relates to program services.

 • Participate in rotating, on-call crisis services supervisory role for up to one-week periods, including telephone consultation, crisis intervention, community collaboration and screening.